 As you gain experience with betting on NFL football spreads, you’ll get a sense of what works best for you.
 If you’re prepared enough to jump in early, you can do so, but you also have the flexibility of waiting it out to research and see how the betting market develops.

-Point spreads can vary slightly from sportsbook to sportsbook.
+In a word, no. NFL point spreads can vary slightly from sportsbook to sportsbook.
 There may be slight differences at the initial release, and betting action and other developments can also impact where the numbers ultimately wind up.
-For bettors, this is actually good news as you can pick and choose your spots.

 For the most part, you won’t find massive differences, as NFL betting markets are very active and efficient.
 The spread could move by a half-point or more, while the odds can swing up or down a bit on either side.
 If there’s a spread that’s seriously out of line, sharp sports bettors will jump all over it and bring it back in line.